-Each class will engage with the Core aspects of Stage 4, with the option of extension into Stage 5 related content for those classes that master the Core concepts.
+Students will be streamed according to the abilities they demonstrated through their Year 7 Course results.
+Each class with engage with the core aspects of Stage 4, with the option of extension into Stage 5 related content for those classes that master the core concepts.